-Dutch coach Louis van Gaal set to pull celebrated club out of 2014 Premiership ruins; Ryan Giggs will be his assistant
+Dutch coach Louis van Gaal who was appointed coach to the Red Devils set to pull celebrated club out of 2014 English Premiership ruins; footballer Ryan Giggs will be his assistant

 London: Louis van Gaal has been named as the next manager of Manchester United.
 The Premier League club have announced that Van Gaal, current coach of the Holland national side, will take charge at Old Trafford after the World Cup with Ryan Giggs as his assistant.